HaydenJohnsonDev/ksense-coding-challenge/README.md

 Thank you so much for the opportunity to attempt this development coding challenge.

-to view to view the live version of the project, visit: https://ksense-coding-challenge-haydenjohnson.vercel.app/
+To view the live version of the project, visit: https://ksense-coding-challenge-haydenjohnson.vercel.app/

 the prompt: